-At BSL classes you learn that the right facial expressions are part of the signs, so for example you can’t sign “happy” with a blank face.
-As you progress, you get more confident about using facial expression and body language.
+Without the right facial expression and body language, a deaf person won’t understand you.
+At BSL classes you learn that facial expressions are part of the signs, so for example you can’t sign “happy” with a blank face.
+I remember feeling self-conscious about this in my first signing lesson, so my signs were very small and my face very tense!
+As you progress on a BSL course, you get more confident about using facial expression and body language.
 Among older hearing people it’s sometimes considered rude to be very expressive, especially perhaps if they’re British.
-But if you watch people signing fluently it actually looks graceful and dynamic.
+They think it looks odd because they’re not used to it.
+But if you watch people signing fluently it looks graceful and dynamic.

 Where to watch and learn sign language

 You can watch signing on the BBC programme “See Hear” or on any sign language interpreted programme.
 Children’s programmes are fun to watch with sign interpretation – and easier to understand.
 On the internet there’s the lovely http://www.signedstories.com.
 And for the little ones there’s always “Something Special”on CBeebies, with Mr Tumble.
-Basic BSL courses are available online, but learning face-to-face with a deaf instructor is more fun and more effective.
+Some guided tours of museums and galleries are simultaneously interpreted into BSL.
+If you want to learn to sign, basic BSL courses are available online, but learning face-to-face with a deaf instructor is more fun and more effective.
 You might be able to find an evening class in your area.

 Deaf children teaching hearing children to sign